-can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by that generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
-In 2020, BNL generated the following types and quantities of waste from routine operations:
+These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
+Waste can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by that generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
+In 2021, BNL generated the following types and quantities of waste from routine operations:

-- Hazardous waste: 2.8 tons
+- Hazardous waste: 4.2 tons

-- Mixed waste: 30 ft
+- Mixed waste: 0 ft

-- Radioactive waste: 2,454 ft
+- Radioactive waste: 3,276 ft

-Hazardous waste from routine operations decreased during 2020, as shown in Figure 2-1a, mostly due to the Lab's limited operational status related to COVID-19.
-Mixed waste generation increase consists of lead shielding from C-AD beamlines, as shown in Figure 2-1b.
-The change is due to fluctuations in operations at BNL's accelerator facilities.
-Radioactive waste generation from routine operations has stayed consistent with 2019 generation rates, as shown in Figure 2-1c.
+Hazardous waste from routine operations increased during 2021, as shown in Figure 2-1a, as the Lab recovered from the limited operational status caused by the COVID-19 pandemic.
+No mixed waste was generated.
+Radioactive waste generation stayed within the range reflecting normal operations, as shown in Figure 2-1c.

 BNL's inventory of legacy waste has been significantly reduced over the years.
-Figures 2-1d through 2-1f show waste generated from non-routine operations.
+Figures 2-1d through 2-1f show waste generated from nonroutine operations.
 Waste generation from these activities can vary significantly from year to year as various decommissioning and remedial actions are conducted.
+The increase in non-routine radioactive and mixed waste generation during 2021 is due to the demolition of the former Hot Laundry Facility (Building 650).